digitalrebar/doc/deployment/install/README.rst

   dr_info
   cli_setup

-Once the tools are setup, :ref:`workloads_guide` can be used to deploy an admin node and a workload at the same time.
-This can be faster for initial bring up, but can limit a multi-use deployment.
+Once the tools are setup, :ref:`workloads_guide` can be used to deploy an :ref:`arch_other_systems` and a workload at the same time.
+This can be faster for initial set up, but it can also limit a multi-use deployment.
 The workload scripts can also reference an already installed admin node as well.

 Specific Environments
 ---------------------